 Expertise and Dynamics within Crowdsourced Musical Knowledge Curation: A Case Study of the Genius Platform

 Derek Lim, Austin R. Benson

 Ziqian Zeng, Rashidul Islam, Kamrun Naher Keya, James Foulds, Yangqiu Song, Shimei Pan

-Deception Prediction in Dynamic Face-To-Face Interaction Networks
+Deception Detection in Group Video Conversations using Dynamic Interaction Networks

 Srijan Kumar, Chongyang Bai, Venkatramanan Siva Subrahmanian, Jure Leskovec